Optimum Patient Care Research Database (OPCRD) holds anonymous data from over 700 general practices in UK and approximately 7.3 million patients.

 - Numerous peer-reviewed publications featured in world renowned scientific journals

-Constantly growing and dynamically updated data source – the database continues to grow at a rapid pace and has grown by almost 2 million (1.95 million) patients during 2017, with a growth rate of over 30% over the past 3 months.
+Constantly growing and dynamically updated data source – the database continues to grow at a rapid pace and has grown by 3 million patients since the beginning of 2018.

 OPCRD Growth Trend